Scottish Highlands & Orkney - October 2019

 At the end, my friends and I 'left no trace' but disappointingly so many people abandon their pop-up tents and the pastures are strewn with plastic rubbish.
 For all the promoting eco-awareness Boomtown makes, thousands of people are just inconsiderate wankers and dump their crap regardless.
 Some self-policing could be helpful here, if people are brave enough to call others out on littering.

-Oh, and anyone who tried to get a National Express coach out of Boomtown on Monday will tell you it was like Dunkirk meeting the last helicopter leaving Saigon in terms of chaotic desperation!
+Oh, and anyone who tried to get a National Express coach out of Boomtown on Monday will tell you, in terms of desperation, it was like Dunkirk meeting the last helicopter leaving Saigon.

 Bucket Heads, bad weather and stinky compost toilets aside, it's all good memories from Boomtown 2019.
 The festival looked and sounded amazing.
 The bands played well.
 The vast majority of people were lovely.
 We arrived home tired, soaked and smelly.
 I think we slept for two days straight.
 I'm being asked if I want to go to Boomtown 2020?
 That will depend on the line-up